gembarrett/soap/README.md

 * **Donations** to fund SOAP’s maintenance can be made at [ko-fi.com/supportsoap](https://ko-fi.com/supportsoap)
 * **Fluent in a language other than English?** Email feedback(at)usesoap.app with the language(s) you can help with and we'll let you know how you can get started with translating SOAP to make it more accessible to non-English speakers
 * **SOAP is an open-source project**.
-Contributions to the code (Javascript, HTML or CSS) or documentation are always welcomed on the [issues page](https://github.com/gembarrett/soap/issues)
+Contributions to the code (JavaScript, HTML or CSS) or documentation are always welcomed on the [issues page](https://github.com/gembarrett/soap/issues)
 * **Just want to say hi or ask a question?** Have an idea for how SOAP could be improved?
 Email us at: feedback(at)usesoap.app.

 ## BUGS